 A specific fund

 Alternatively, you can choose for your bequest to be spent immediately.
-Our Greatest Need Fund allows us to respond to the greatest need of the school by directing funds towards priority areas.

 Why I am supporting The Oratory School, by John Connelly (OS 1962-64)